salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.report.md

 For performance reasons, this flag uses job IDs for deploy operations that started only in the past 3 days or less.
 If your most recent operation was more than 3 days ago, this flag won't find a job ID.

-# flags.junit
+# flags.junit.summary

-output JUnit test results
+Output JUnit test results.

-# flags.coverage-formatters
+# flags.coverage-formatters.summary

-format of the code coverage results
+Format of the code coverage results

-# flags.results-dir
+# flags.results-dir.summary

-output directory for code coverage and JUnit results; defaults to the deploy ID
+Output directory for code coverage and JUnit results; defaults to the deploy ID.